The Ultimate In Birding Tours

 Central Peru: Day 17 The reason for our detour into this area is to visit a surprisingly accessible site for the sought-after Royal Cinclodes.
 After starting our search, it should not be too long before we are feasting our eyes on this very handsome endemic cinclodes.

-Afterwards we head off to San Mateo for an overnight stay
+Afterwards, we head off to San Mateo for an overnight stay

-Central Peru: Day 18 Providing an exciting finale to our high Andean birding, the cold, high-elevation bogs of Marcapomacocha are home to one of the world’s most highly sought-after waders, the exquisite, restricted-range Diademed Sandpiper-Plover.
 We shall find the air pretty thin this morning as we will be birding at an elevation of over 14,800ft (4500m), but the superb set of special birds to be found here will make our physical efforts well worthwhile.
 The scenery is without comparison, and at this time of year, we can expect sun and a scattering of snow.
-We may well flush a startled Puna Snipe as we search through this often waterlogged habitat, while the drier slopes hold the small Grey-breasted Seedsnipe.
+We may well flush a startled Puna Snipe as we search through this often waterlogged habitat, while the drier slopes hold Grey-breasted Seedsnipe.

 We shall also be hoping to find four high-altitude endemics in this area.
 Among boulder-strewn grassy areas, we will look for the large White-bellied Cinclodes (probably the most spectacular member of the Furnariidae), while flat areas hold Dark-winged Miners, sparse flowers attract shimmering Black-breasted Hillstars and areas of thick bunchgrass are home to strikingly-patterned Junin Canasteros.

-Olivaceous Thornbills often walk on matted grass in search of their scarce insect prey, while other birds we may find in this scenic area include Andean Goose, Crested Duck, Mountain Caracara, Aplomado Falcon, Andean Lapwing, Rufous-bellied Seedsnipe, Andean Flicker, Slender-billed Miner, Plain-breasted Earthcreeper, Bar-winged Cinclodes, Streak-throated Canastero, Puna, Cinereous, White-fronted and Ochre-naped Ground Tyrants, Black Siskin, Plumbeous Sierra-Finch, White-winged Diuca-Finch, Plain-colored Seedeater and Bright-rumped Yellow Finch.
+Olivaceous Thornbills often walk on matted grass in search of their scarce insect prey, while other birds we may find in this scenic area include Andean Goose, Crested Duck, Mountain Caracara, Aplomado Falcon, Andean Lapwing, Rufous-bellied Seedsnipe, Andean Flicker, Slender-billed Miner, Plain-breasted Earthcreeper, Cream-winged Cinclodes, Streak-throated Canastero, Puna, Cinereous, White-fronted and Ochre-naped Ground Tyrants, Black Siskin, Plumbeous Sierra-Finch, White-winged Diuca-Finch, Plain-colored Seedeater and Bright-rumped Yellow Finch.

 After we complete our high-elevation explorations we will descend to the delightful town of Santa Eulalia for an overnight stay.